nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq.md

 And ensure the Nuxeo Drive > Finder Extensions is checked:

 ![]({{file name='drive-macos-settings-extensions.png' page='nuxeo-drive'}})

+### On Windows

+1. Install nuxeo-drive.exe, nuxeo-drive-admin.exe and nuxeo-drive-addons.exe.
+2. Once Drive installed, add an account and set local sync folder location.
+Turn on **Synchronization** and restart Nuxeo Drive.
+3. a.
+Open the Registry Editor by pressing Windows + R, type regedit, and press Enter.
+    b.
+Navigate to  Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\ShellIconOverlayIdentifiers.
+    c.
+Identify the icon overlays started with Nuxeo.
+Typically there are six of them.
+For each, right-click the key and choose Rename.
+        Now insert some spaces at the beginning of the name to bump it to the top of the list.
+    d.
+Close Regedit.
+4. Restart the PC.

 ## How to Make Nuxeo Drive Work with a Nuxeo Cluster